How many tools a small guesthouse actually needs

 The PMS is the heart of the stack.
 It is where the inventory lives, where bookings are managed, where check-in and check-out happen, where invoicing originates.
 It is the single source of truth.
 Without a professional PMS, the rest is held together with duct tape.

-A 14-room hostel does not need a chain-grade PMS with modules for 40 disciplines.
+A 14-room guesthouse does not need a chain-grade PMS with modules for 40 disciplines.
 It needs one that covers the basics well: inventory and rate management, native integration with channel manager and booking engine, an invoicing module, POS connection, integration with the tourism legal-compliance systems.

 Key decision: a PMS with channel manager and booking engine built in as modules, or an open PMS connecting to external channel manager and booking engine.
-For a small hostel, the first option is usually simpler to maintain and cheaper in the long run.
+For a small guesthouse, the first option is usually simpler to maintain and cheaper in the long run.

 Piece 2: channel manager (or its equivalent module within the PMS)

 We covered this in the previous post.
-In an urban hostel with a presence on Booking, Expedia and at least one other platform, the channel manager is indispensable.
+In an urban guesthouse with a presence on Booking, Expedia and at least one other platform, the channel manager is indispensable.
 Without it, overbookings stop being an exception and become a regularity.

 In practice, if you pick the PMS well, the channel manager comes as a native module and you do not have to contract anything separately.